The Progressive Overload Guide

-- To keep getting stronger, keep lifting more weight.
+• To get stronger, lift more weight.

-- To continue lifting more weight, keep getting stronger.
+• To lift more weight, get stronger.

 The Tragedy of Milo of Croton

-A long time ago, in a land far away (unless you live in Greece), there was a wrestler named Milo of Croton.
-He was a naturally skinny guy, but he was determined to become strong, and he had a plan for how to do it.
+Milo was thin but determined to become strong, and he had a plan for how to do it.
 Every second morning, he would carry a calf up the hill.

 Every two days, Milo used his bigger muscles to carry the growing calf.
 The trek up the hill never got easier, but his spine stopped rounding, his biceps stopped quivering, and he stopped feeling so sore afterwards.
 Over the next two years, the calf grew into a bull, and Milo became the strongest man in Greece.